renweview/WWCodeMobile/coding-projects/README.md

-# projects
+# Coding Projects

-The projects directory contains folders for several coding projects and a resources folder.
+The coding-projects directory contains folders for several coding projects and a resources folder.

 projects: